EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

 ## TL;DR

-Before going into the details of the model, I'll highlight the **key take-aways** for those of limited attention-span:
+Before going into the details of the model, I'll highlight the **key take-aways** for those short on time:

 * Ensure **ideas are represented in multiple ways**.
 The more ways you can present an idea and have it ring true, the less internal conflict the audience will have.
 There are suggestions of ways to achieve this at the end of the article.
 * Exploit **all the levers of change** in Gardner's model.
-Technologists have a tendency to rely purely on reason alone, which isn't enough given that rationality is small proportion of human experience.
+Technologists have a tendency to rely purely on reason alone, which isn't enough given that rationality is a small proportion of human experience.
 * **Be conscious of which scale** you're working at and which tools you should be using.
 Ensure you're working at all required scales.

 ## Axes of the Model